Do you feel a bulge in your belly and are unsure if you have diastasis recti or a hernia?

 What Causes Diastasis?

-Diastasis recti is due to a weakening of the connective tissue (known as the linea alba) that sits in between your rectus abdominal muscle.
+Diastasis recti is due to a weakening of the connective tissue (known as the linea alba) that sits in between your rectus muscles.

 During pregnancy, the growing uterus places a lot of pressure on your abdominal wall.
-This results in a stretching of the connective tissues of your abdomen which can lead to weakness and separation of the rectus abdominis muscle.
+This pressure results in a stretching of your abdomen’s connective tissues, leading to weakness and separation of the rectus abdominis muscle.

 What does Diastasis recti feel like?